 Countries in East Asia such as China and South Korea have been spending more on defence for many years.
-Japan has been more restrained but since 2012 has been increasing defence expenditure at around 2% annually.
+Japan has been more restrained but since 2012 has been increasing defence expenditure by around 2% annually.
 In 2022, the new defence strategy identified the need to increase defence spending to 2% of GDP by 2027.

 Japan has established equipment cooperation frameworks with a number of countries, including the US, UK, France, Australia and beyond.
 These provide government approval mechanisms to permit mutual development.